ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

                         V
               Network Layer Interface
 ~~~~~~~~~~
-{: #fig-abstractions title="Concepts and Relationships in the Transport Services Architecture\[MICHAEL: "I think it's bad that establishment is missing from the figure - but I understand it could get messy.
-Maybe writing '(pre-)estabilshment' could help, to indicate that there is bot pre-establishment and establishment?"]"}
+{: #fig-abstractions title="Concepts and Relationships in the Transport Services Architecture"}

 ## Transport Services API Concepts

-Fundamentally, a Transport Services API needs to provide basic objects that allow applications to establish communication and send and receive data {{objects}}.
+Fundamentally, a Transport Services API needs to provide basic objects {{objects}} that allow applications to establish communication and send and receive data {{objects}}.
 These may be exposed as handles or referenced objects, depending on the language.

 Beyond the basic objects, there are several high-level groups of actions that any Transport Services API must provide:

 * Pre-Establishment ({{preestablishment}}) encompasses the parameters that an application can pass to describe its intent, requirements, prohibitions, and preferences for its networking operations.
-For any system that provides generic Transport Services, these properties should primarily offer knobs that apply across multiple transports.
+For any system that provides generic Transport Services, these properties should primarily offer knobs that are applicable to multiple transports.
 Properties may have a large impact on the rest of the aspects of the interface: they can modify how establishment occurs, they can influence the expectations around data transfer, and they determine the set of events that will be supported.

 * Establishment ({{establishment}}) focuses on the actions that an application takes on the transport objects to prepare for data transfer.

 * Data Transfer ({{datatransfer}}) consists of how an application represents data to be sent and received, the functions required to send and receive that data, and how the application is notified of the status of its data transfer.

-* Event Handling ({{events}}) defines the set of properties that an application may be notified of during the lifetime of transport objects.
-These may also provide opportunities for the application to interact with the underlying transport.
+* Event Handling ({{events}}) defines the set of properties about which an application can receive notifications during the lifetime of transport objects.
+Events can also provide opportunities for the application to interact with the underlying transport by querying state or updating maintenance options.

 * Termination ({{termination}}) focuses on the methods by which data transmission is ceased, and state is torn down in the transport.